|

 scholarship if he'd do better in school."

-"Sheet.
-He can always play up in Canada.
+up in Canada.
 Those boys are playing

 semi-pro before they reach puberty."
-Harley spit in a coffee can he had
+Harley spit in a coffee can he

 with him.

-"I'll get to the point, Johnny.
+Johnny.
 Somebody says you and the sister

 had a little fracas in class the day she died.
 Why don't you tell me about